GangaRamX/TBShell/README.md

 # STATUARY WARNING:
-This application is for system testing, it creates a background daemon in the system.
-A remote machine interacts with the daemon to expoit the system.
+This application creates a background daemon in the system for testing purposes.
+The daemon is then interacted with by a remote machine to exploit the system.
 After testing, the daemon must be killed.
-It leaves a attack surface which can be exploitted.
+However, it leaves behind an attack surface that can be exploited.

 # TBShell
-'tbshell' is a basic talk back shell, purpose of this is to test a Linux based system for for it's robust security.
+'tbshell' is a basic talk back shell, purpose of this is to test a Linux based system for it's robust security.

 # How To Build?